Felix Mizioznikov // Shutterstock

 – Stadium capacity: 65,000

 America’s newest stadium will enjoy a big, belated housewarming party when Super Bowl LVIII is played in Vegas, marking the first time the NFL’s top game will be played in Sin City.
 The Feb.
 11, 2024, version of the Big Game at Allegiant Stadium will introduce America to a stadium just 10 minutes from the airport, and just a 10-minute walk to the Strip for fans who might want to put some money on their team first.
 NFL fans who don’t want to wait that long to see the stadium can fly to any Oakland Raiders home game this fall—and make a Vegas weekend out of it.

 – Distance between airport and stadium: 18.2 miles (30-minute drive, public transit data not available)

-– Teams or events stadium is known for: Dallas Cowboys (NFL)
+– Teams or events venue is known for: Dallas Cowboys (NFL)

 – Stadium capacity: 80,000